If you’ve been googling “how to beat writer’s block”, congratulations! You’ve landed on the right page.

 Trick #10: Break It Down

-Sometimes, writer’s block can be directly related to the length or complexity of what you are trying to accomplish.
+Writer’s block can be related to the length or complexity of what you’re trying to accomplish.
 The task of creating a large piece of writing can be over-whelming.
 I find it calming to break the job down into smaller tasks.
 For example:

-Trying to write 1500+ words about how to beat writer’s block felt like ALOT so I broke it down into smaller tasks:
+Trying to write 1500+ words about how to beat writer’s block felt HARD, so I broke it into smaller tasks:

 - Write 100-150 words about why it can be hard to write content.

 - Add on 100-150 words about the things that trigger writer’s block.